Holomorphic projection and duality for domains in complex projective space: Introduction

 \section{Introduction}

-Let $S$ be a smooth compact real hypersurface in complex projective space $\CP^n$. $S$ is said to be {\em strongly $\C$-linearly convex} if all complex tangent hyperplanes to $S$ lie to one side of $S$ with minimal order of contact (see \S \ref{S:igh} below).
-When $S$ is strongly $\C$-linearly convex, the set of all complex tangents hyperplanes to $S$ form a smooth strongly $\C$-linearly convex real hypersurface $S^*$ in the dual projective space $\CP^{n*}$.
+Let $S$ be a smooth compact real hypersurface in complex projective space $\CP^n$. $S$ is said to be {\em strongly $\C$-convex} (or {\em strongly $\C$-linearly convex}) if all complex tangent hyperplanes to $S$ lie to one side of $S$ with minimal order of contact (see \S\ref{S:sclc} below).
+When $S$ is strongly $\C$-convex, the set of all complex tangent hyperplanes to $S$ form a smooth strongly $\C$-convex real hypersurface $S^*$ in the dual projective space $\CP^{n*}$.

 There is a natural $\C$-bilinear pairing between the space of square-integrable sections over $S$ of the $n^{\text{th}}$ power of the tautological line bundle and the corresponding space of sections over $S^*$.
-The natural generalization to this setting of the one-dimensional Cauchy transform is the Leray transform defining a projection operator from the $L^2$ section spaces just described onto the corresponding Hardy spaces.
+The natural generalization to this setting of the one-dimensional Cauchy transform is the Leray transform defining a projection operator from the $L^2$ section spaces just described onto the corresponding Hardy spaces of holomorphic boundary values.
 The Leray transform is in a suitable sense self-adjoint with respect to the pairing mentioned above.

 In this paper we show that the norm of the Leray transform measures the effectiveness of the induced pairing on Hardy spaces.
 The sharp form of this result requires the use of specific $L^2$ norms.
-The norms we use are based on Fefferman's measure weighted with a certain geometric invariant of $S$ and $S^*$.
-The norms along with every other construct mentioned so far are M\"obius-invariant (that is, invariant under automorphisms of $\CP^n$), and in fact these particular norms are the only M\"obius- and duality-invariant norms based on second-order geometric data with the desired properties.
+The norms we use are M\"obius-invariant (that is, invariant under automorphisms of $\CP^n$) and determined by second-order data for $S$; the norms are in fact determined by these conditions along with the duality properties (see Remark \ref{R:uniq}).